How long is a therapy session?

 Do you accept insurance?

 What ages do you work with?
-Do you offer child therapy?
+Can you help my child?

-What is your clinical philosophy & theoretical background?
+What is your clinical philosophy?
 What kinds of treatments do you use?

 After more than a decade of helping people in therapy, I have come to see that certain things work better than others.
-Clinical research on what makes counseling "successful" is clear: The therapeutic relationship (my relationship with you and/or the family) is a key ingredient.
+Clinical research on what makes counseling successful is clear: The therapeutic relationship (my relationship with you and your partner or family) is a key ingredient.
 In the spirit of Carl Rogers, the founder of Person Centered Counseling, I approach every encounter with genuineness, empathy, and unconditional positive regard for my clients.
 I am here to collaboratively help you improve your life, not judge, criticize, or disempower you.

-I practice from the cognitive-behavioral and pattern-focused psychotherapy perspectives.
-Almost all models of counseling agree that our thoughts, feelings, and behaviors are interrelated.
+Almost all models of counseling agree that our thoughts, feelings, physiology, and behaviors are interrelated.
 These connections are shaped early in life (like a blueprint), and create our realities - how we see ourselves, other people, and the world in general.
-People can get stuck in repeating loops (i.e. patterns), where the situations and characters might change, but the feelings and problems stay the same.
-Some of these connections are outside our conscious awareness; therapy can shed light on them, giving people an opportunity to do and think differently.
-I also pay attention to attachment, our early bonds with caregivers.
-A person's attachment style influences how they move about the world, especially in relationships with others.
+People can get stuck in repeating loops (i.e. patterns), where the situations and characters might change, but the thoughts, feelings, and problems stay the same.
+Some of these connections are outside our conscious awareness; therapy can shed light on them, giving people an opportunity to act and think differently.
+I also pay careful attention to attachment, our early bonds with caregivers and the important people in life now.
+A person's attachment style influences how they move about the world, whether they feel safe and secure or otherwise.
 Often, the problems people bring to therapy are related to attachment when we get to the bottom of the issue.
-This is true of individuals as well as couples and families.
-In my counseling practice, I incorporate various techniques related to these therapeutic perspectives, like mindfulness, role-playing, and situation analysis.
-I use evidence-based practices, such as Dialectical Behavior Therapy (DBT) and Emotionally Focused Therapy (EFT).
+This is true for individuals as well as for couples and families.
+When working with individuals, I will focus on the sources of their distress and how it shows up for them - in their feelings, thoughts, bodily experiences, and actions.
+Through understanding and expressing these experiences, they can begin to heal and access new ways of being with themselves and others.

 Couples & Families

-As a family counselor, I also keep the whole system in mind whether I am working with one person, a couple, or a multigenerational family.
+As a relationship counselor, I keep the whole system in mind - whether I am working with one person, a couple, or a multigenerational family.
 The systemic perspective focuses on how people are interrelated and, in a sense, balance each other out.
-Problems are seen as something that happens between people rather than something that exists inside one person.
-I help my clients understand how their past and current relationships shape how they cope with life, as well as identify interpersonal changes that will lead to individual health and wellness.
-When working with couples and families, I use techniques and ideas from Structural/Strategic Family Therapy, Emotionally Focused Therapy (EFT), and Gottman Method.
-When working with couples and families, my "client" is really your relationship with each other.
-I take great care to make sure everyone feels heard, valued, and understood - and I'll help facilitate the growth needed so that you don't need to be in a therapy room to have the kinds of intimacy and communication you want.
+Problems are seen as something that happens between people rather than something that exists just inside of one person.
+I help my clients understand how their past and current relationships shape how they experience distress and cope with it, as well as identify interpersonal changes that will lead to individual health and wellness.
+When working with couples and families, I practice Emotionally Focused Therapy (EFT) - one of the most well-researched relationship therapies around and considered the "Gold Standard" of treatment.
+Here, my "client" is really your relationship, rather than any one individual.
+I take great care to make sure everyone feels heard, valued, and understood - and I'll help facilitate you growing the connections needed so that you don't need to be in a therapy room to feel safe and understood.
+My goal is for couples and families to overcome their emotional blocks to connection and create a new kind of intimacy they can depend on when they need it most.
+It's never about finding the "guilty" person or holding court.
+I help my clients deescalate conflicts, put words to their experiences, and feel truly heard - all without sacrificing their self-respect or identity.

 Substance Use & Addiction

-If your loved one is struggling with addiction and you are trying to determine how best to help him or her, you will not find judgment or accusations here.
-Often, families are blamed for problems or told to practice "tough love" and "let them hit rock bottom."
+If your loved one is struggling with addiction and you are trying to determine how best to help him or her, you will not be shamed or blamed in my practice.
+Often, partners and families can be made to feel worse ("you are an enabler!") or told to practice "tough love" and "let them hit rock bottom."
 Harsh methods are not supported by research, and can in fact make problems worse.
-My work with families is based on behavioral (not moral) interventions, such as Community Reinforcement and Family Training (CRAFT) and Couples Addiction Recovery Empowerment (CARE).
-I will help you learn how to be more effective in relating to your loved-one, as well as how to improve your own individual health and wellness.
+I will help you experience how to be more effective in responding to your loved-ones, which can improve your own individual health and wellness - a sometimes theirs as well.
+Recovery is firmly rooted in our secure bonds with the people we love; I can help you strengthen that powerful resource while also understanding the triggers that can lead to substance use and relationship distress.

-(Please note: Messages will be returned within 24-hours.
-In case of emergency, call 911 or go to your nearest hospital emergency department)
+(Please note: Messages will be returned within 2 business days.
+In case of emergency, call 911 or go to your nearest hospital emergency department.
+This form is for general inquiries only.)